-I used the same technique for joining the cab sides front and roof as for joining the lower front to the footplate – form a piece of aluminium angle, solder, drill rivet, and solder.
+I used the same technique for joining the cab sides front and roof as for joining the lower front to the footplate – form a piece of brass angle, solder, drill rivet, and solder.

 I wanted to upper cab to be removable so we soldered bolts into the angle and the base of the sides, and drilled holes through the footplate to take these.
 I’m hoping to shorten these a bit.

 We also added a tab to sit behind the lower half of the cab front to try and keep the join as tight as possible.